KevinFay12/hello-world/README.md

-hello world I am learning to use Github
+hello world I am learning to use Github.
+This is so much fun!